Group Tours at Roseland Cottage (1846)

 - Guided Landscape Tour: After touring the house join our gardener for a tour of the landscape.

-- Behind-the-Scenes: Add the attic, cellar, kitchen, and peek into the servant’s area, not on view during the guided house tour.
+- Behind-the-Scenes: In addition to the guided house tour, add the attic, cellar, kitchen, and peek into the servant’s area, not on view during the guided house tour.

 - Tea: Enjoy tea in our carriage room before or after your tour.